beeb/beeb-li/src/lib/posts/introducing-swpui.md

 ## Future Work

 The application is certainly very usable at the moment (I hope you'll find that too!).
 However I still have some features I want to add.
-As hinted at before, I will probably add support for configuration via a TOML file one can put in their home folder or workspace directory.
-This would allow to change the default value for the options.
-One thing that will for sure be added is the ability to exclude or include paths based on a glob pattern.
+Notably is the ability to exclude or include paths based on a glob pattern.
 I would also like to improve mouse support in general (like for focusing a pane) or interacting with the input fields.

 I hope you'll try out [`swpui`](https://github.com/beeb/swpui) and that you'll find it useful.
 I would love to hear your